JohnJocke/dpdu-passthru/README.md

 ## Build
 1. Build the project with Visual Studio 2022, using the Release x86 build configuration
 1. Install the driver by running the .bat installer as administrator: https://github.com/JohnJocke/dpdu-passthru/blob/master/installer/install_dev.bat

+## Configuration
+* Settings file can be found from C:\Users\Public\dpdu_settings.ini
+*  Settings:
+   * DisableTesterpresent: Set to 1 to disable sending testerpresent messages to the ECU